FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Introduction

-Single-exposure correction (SEC) aims to generate a well-exposed and visual pleasing image from a single under-exposed or over-exposed photograph~\cite{abdullah2007dynamic,afifi2021learning,Cai2018deep,wang2013naturalness}.
-At early stage, the under-exposure correction task, \textsl{a.k.a.}, low-light enhancement, is mainly tackled under the Retinex framework~\cite{land1977retinex}.
-Most of existing Retinex-based methods~\cite{fu2016weighted,guo2016lime,li2018structure,wang2013naturalness} mainly decompose an under-exposed image into the reflectance and illumination components, and then enhance the illumination one by gamma correction techniques~\cite{STAR2020}.
-Though with promising performance, these Retinex-based methods likely fail at handling over-exposed images.
+Single-exposure correction (SEC) aims to generate a well-exposed and visually pleasing image from an under-exposed or over-exposed photograph~\cite{abdullah2007dynamic,afifi2021learning,Cai2018deep,jha2022camera}.
+In the early stage, the under-exposure correction task is mainly tackled under the Retinex framework~\cite{land1977retinex}.
+Most of existing Retinex-based methods~\cite{fu2016weighted,guo2016lime,JIA2023109823} mainly decompose an under-exposed image into the reflectance and illumination components, and then enhance the illumination one by gamma correction techniques~\cite{STAR2020}.
+Though with promising performance, these Retinex-based methods would fail at handling over-exposed images.
 Besides, the optimization process is usually time-consuming.
 Recent SEC methods~\cite{afifi2021learning,Cai2018deep} employ deep neural networks to learn exposure correction from pairs of over/under-exposed and properly-exposed images.
-However, these methods usually produce artifacts on challenging scenarios, which could not be properly presented in a single exposure image~\cite{mertens2009exposure}.
+However, these methods cannot be directly employed to perform exposure fusion, as they usually produce artifacts in challenging scenarios, which could not be properly presented in a single exposure image~\cite{mertens2009exposure}.
 Generative SEC methods~\cite{jiang2021enlightengan} can recover the details in over-exposed areas to some extent, but often produce unnatural image colors.
+Multi-exposure fusion (MEF) methods~\cite{ma2017robust,mertens2009exposure,YAN201966} generate visually appealing images by exploiting the complementary information from a sequence of over-exposed and under-exposed images.
+These MEF methods integrate a series of images in low dynamic range with different exposures at the same scene to output a high-quality image~\cite{mertens2009exposure,Liang_2018_CVPR}, which usually suffer from high computational complexity upon a long sequence of high-resolution images.
+To reduce the computational costs, several MEF methods~\cite{hasinoff2016burst,ma2019deep} implement computation exhaustive operations, \eg, alignment or mask prediction, on image sequences with downsampled resolutions.
+However, this would produce unpleasant color bias or ghost artifacts in practical scenarios.
+Besides, most MEF methods ignore the challenging scenarios with only under-exposed or over-exposed images, since only performing exposure fusion on these challenging cases is not enough to estimate a well-exposed image.
+To this end, it is necessary to exploit the inner correlation between SEC and MEF for unified exposure fusion and correction framework.
+In this paper, we propose a Fusion-Correction Network (FCNet) to perform exposure fusion and enhancement on arbitrary-length image sequences, naturally tackling the SEC and MEF tasks.
+In our FCNet, we employ the Laplacian Pyramid decomposition~\cite{burt1987laplacian} to fuse and correct images alternately at multi-scale levels.
+As shown in Figure~\ref{figure:introduction}, the SEC method~\cite{afifi2021learning} cannot directly tackle MEF, while the MEF method~\cite{ma2019deep} cannot directly tackle SEC.
+By incorporating the fusion and correction capability into a unified network, our FCNet well handles both the SEC and MEF tasks.